Welsh devolution: Further powers

 The UK Government also formed the Commission on Devolution in Wales (the Silk Commission).
 The commission published part 1 of its report in 2012, recommending new financial powers for Wales including borrowing and taxation, which came into force in the Wales Act 2014.
 The Tax Collection and Management (Wales) Act 2016 was passed by the National Assembly to facilitate the financial powers of the Wales Act 2014.
 The Land Transaction Tax (replacing Stamp Duty) and the Landfill Disposal Tax were the very first two devolved taxes.
 In 2019, over £2 billion of income tax was devolved to the Senedd.

 Hall and oriel of the Senedd building.

 The Wales Act 2017 defined the National Assembly and devolved institutions to be a permanent component of the UK constitution, and any abolition of such institutions would require a referendum.
 The act also changed the model of operation of the devolved institutions from a "conferred powers model" to a "reserved powers model".
 This allowed the Assembly to legislate on any matter that is not expressly reserved from its competence.
 The Assembly was also given the power to decide its own name and voting system of members.
 In May 2020, the Senedd and Elections (Wales) Act 2020, the National Assembly for Wales was renamed "Senedd Cymru" or "the Welsh Parliament", commonly known as the "Senedd" in both English and Welsh, to reflect increased legislative powers.
 The Act for the first time in Wales allowed 16 and 17-year-olds the right to vote, beginning with the 2021 Senedd election.

 Plaid Cymru proposed two bills to the UK parliament in the 2021-22 parliamentary session which ultimately did not gain royal assent.
 A Crown Estate (Devolution to Wales) Bill - A bill to devolve the Crown Estate's management and assets in Wales to the Welsh Government was sponsored by Liz Saville Roberts.
 Shared Prosperity Fund (Wales) Bill - A bill which would require the Secretary of State to report to Parliament on the merits of devolving management and administration of the money allocated to Wales via the Shared Prosperity Fund to the Welsh Government, was sponsored by Ben Lake.

+Sub-national bodies

+There are also local collaborative bodies between local authorities in Wales.
+The Local Government and Elections (Wales) Act 2021 established four regional Corporate Joint Committees (CJCs) throughout Wales.
+Each CJC is led by a board of leaders from principal councils and national park authorities within its area.
+Corporate Joint Committees utilise the powers of its member principal councils, relating to economic well-being, strategic planning and regional transport.
+They are corporate bodies which can employ staff, hold assets and have dedicated budgets just like one of its member councils would.
+Each CJC area is subject to a city deal or growth deal.